ricotheque/HTMLizer/README.md

 ##Why Use HTMLizer?
 * Keeps your PHP code neat, and the HTML you generate readable.
 * Creates HTML without spaces between tags, which makes your web pages smaller and solves at least [one CSS problem](https://css-tricks.com/fighting-the-space-between-inline-block-elements/).
-* It can parse properly-formatted maps into HTML, allowing for more dynamic content generation.
+* It can parse properly-formatted arrays into HTML, allowing for more dynamic content generation.

+##Sample Uses

-Typically, integrating HTML requires a lot of concatenation:
+Typically, integrating HTML requires a lot of condition checks and concatenation:

 ```php
 if ($title) {